72nd Street station (IRT Broadway–Seventh Avenue Line): Station layout

 72nd Street contains four tracks and two island platforms that allow for cross-platform interchanges between local and express trains heading in the same direction.
 Express trains run on the innermost two tracks, while local trains run on the outer pair.
 The local tracks are used by the 1 train at all times and by the 2 train during the night; the express tracks are used by the 2 train during daytime hours and by the 3 train at all times.
 The next stop to the north is 79th Street for local trains and 96th Street for express trains.
 The next stop to the south is 66th Street–Lincoln Center for local trains and Times Square–42nd Street for express trains.
 The 72nd Street station is fully wheelchair-accessible, with elevators connecting the street and platforms.

-The platforms were originally 350 ft long, like at other express stations, and 15.5 feet wide.
+The platforms were originally 350 ft long, as at other express stations, and 15.5 feet wide.
 The station platforms were later lengthened, and by 1941 the southbound platform was 482 feet long, with the center 340 feet being 15.5 feet wide.
 The platforms narrowed for 70 feet on either side.
 As a result of the 1958–1959 platform extension, both platforms became 520 ft long.
 From the southbound platform, two stairs go to the southern station house, while two stairs and one elevator lead to the northern station house.
 From the northbound platform, three stairs lead to the southern station house, while two stairs and one elevator lead to the northern station house.
 The station is only 14 feet below street level.